 Athletic Shoes

 Altra Lone Peak All Weather Mid Trail Running Shoe.
 Size 11 US.
 Got these for off-road, rain, or snow.
-Walked my dog in these in the winter.
 They are mids, so they are not a boot but not a low top either.
-Also waterproof.
 They do a great job gripping the ground and keeping your feet dry.
 I wore these for two Tactical Games events too.
 Bombproof.
+They have been unofficially retired though, put on yard duty for cutting the grass, low intensity outdoor activities due to tread wearing out after years of hard use.

 Xero 360 Cross Training.
 Size 11.5 US.
 This is a great all around athletic shoe.
 I had the Xero Prio prior, which I wore out because I wore them so much and replaced them with the 360s.
 I would have bought another pair of Prios, but they introduced this more robust shoe to compete with the Reebok Nanos of the durable athletic shoe market.
 This shoe is unreal.
 100% recommended for anything physical.
 I wear these on the treadmill when I run indoors.
 The only thing I would choose another shoe for would be long distance running on pavement.
 They would be comfortable to walk around all day in, but it isn’t as stylish looking.
 Other alternatives for that below.